Ashhhh/NameSearch_API/README.md

 ## Acknowledgments

 * Using volumes instead of local paths because Windows+MongoDB+Local paths apparently do not mix.
-* Using Cookies + JWTs because HttpOnly cookies are the securist of secure
+* I did attempt to store JWTs in cookies...then follishly realised it wouldn't work because of cross-origin restrictions.
+It's there for kicks anyway.
 * I accidentally started this as a local repo at the start.
 You can find the commit history for the local repo in COMMIT_HISTORY.txt!